numpy/numpy-tutorials/content/pairing.md

 ## Pair your notebook files `.ipynb` and `.md`

-When you submit a Jupyter notebook to NumPy tutorials, we will convert it to a MyST-NB format.
+When you submit a Jupyter notebook to NumPy tutorials, we (the reviewers) will convert it to a MyST-NB format.
 You can also submit the MyST-NB `.md` in your pull request.
 To keep the `.ipynb` and `.md` in sync--_or paired_--you need